yiudim/RepData_PeerAssessment1/PA1_template.md

 ## show total steps per day in a histogram
 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-## calculate and report mean and median of the total number of steps taken per day

 ```r
 meanvalue <- as.integer(mean(pa1$total_steps,na.rm=TRUE))
 medianvalue <- median(pa1$total_steps,na.rm=TRUE)
 ```

-Mean is 10766
+Mean of the total number of steps take per day is 10766

-Median is 10765
+Median of the total number of steps take per day is 10765

 # What is the daily average activity pattern?